In today’s post, I’m sharing some great ways to not only survive, but also enjoy, the holidays as a Highly Sensitive Person.

 Being a Highly Sensitive Person is not a flaw

 But remember, being a Highly Sensitive Person doesn’t mean there is anything wrong with you.
-Or that it’s a personality flaw you need to fix.
+And it’s not a personality flaw you need to fix.
 It’s simply the way you are.
 It’s an innate trait you were born with.

 Survive and thrive as a Highly Sensitive Person